f500/ansible-project_deploy/README.md

     project_deploy_synchronize_delete: true  # defaults to false

-you must set the path to your local source (default assumes the playbook in /ansible/)
+you must set the path to your local source (default assumes the playbook in /ansible/):

     project_local_path: "../"

 The source_path is used to fetch the tags from git, or synchronise via rsync.
-This way you do not have to download/sync the entire project on every deploy
+This way you do not have to download/sync the entire project on every deploy:

     project_source_path: "{{ project_root }}/shared/source"

-Files or folders to remove from the source when deploying
+Files or folders to remove from the source when deploying:

     project_unwanted_items: [ '.git' ]